No te vayas sin conocer la historia Suscribete

 What is the best time of day or year to visit the museum and avoid crowds?

-Yes, the Archaeological Museum of Córdoba is adapted to ensure accessibility for people with reduced mobility.
+Yes, the Córdoba Archaeological Museum is adapted to ensure accessibility for people with reduced mobility.
 It has elevators and ramps to make it easier to move through all its rooms and exhibitions.
 I encourage you to contact them directly if you have any specific needs for an even more comfortable visit at +34 957 474 011.

 What other tourist attractions are near the museum that I can visit on the same day?

 You are in a privileged location.
-As soon as you leave the museum, you will find yourself in the Jewish Quarter, just a short walk from the stunning Mosque–Cathedral of Córdoba, the Jewish Quarter with its synagogue, and the Alcázar of the Christian Monarchs.
+As soon as you leave the museum, you will find yourself in the Jewish Quarter, just a short walk from the impressive Mosque–Cathedral of Córdoba, the Jewish Quarter with its synagogue, and the Alcázar of the Christian Monarchs.
 Get ready for a day full of history and beauty!

 Any practical tips to make the most of my visit to the Archaeological Museum?

-I recommend downloading the museum’s official audio guide if one exists, or using an external one such as iAudioguia.com; it will enrich your experience with detailed explanations of the main treasures.
+I recommend downloading the museum’s official audio guide if available, or using an external one such as iAudioguia.com; it will enrich your experience with detailed explanations of the main treasures.
 Wear comfortable shoes, as there is a lot to see and you will probably walk quite a bit.
 And of course, do not forget your camera to capture the details!

 ¿Prefieres escuchar en español?